mendix/docs/content/deployment/docker/run-mendix-on-kubernetes.md

     * The kubectl CLI is the default tool to access and manage your Kubernetes cluster
     * Install kubectl based on the instructions provided in [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl)
 * Install Minikube
-    * With Minikube a local cluster can be created that is convenient for exploring Kubernetes; if you have an account for one of the cloud providers and you choose to use that, this step can be skipped
+    * With Minikube, a local cluster can be created that is convenient for exploring Kubernetes (if you have an account for one of the cloud providers and you choose to use that, this step can be skipped)
     * Install Minikube based on the instructions provided in [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)

 The how-to is based on working with a Unix-like system.
 The commands for Windows may be slightly different.